-The Audit and Risk Manager should develop and maintain an anti fraud and corruption policy and whistle blowing policy.
+The Audit and Risk Manager shall develop and maintain an anti-fraud and corruption policy and whistle blowing policy.

-- 15.10 Any officer or member who suspects fraud, theft, corruption or any other irregularity has occurred or may occur must immediately notify the Head of Finance or the Audit and Risk Manager personally, and confirm this in writing. - 15.11 The Audit and Risk Manager, in consultation with the Head of Finance, shall take such steps as considered appropriate by way of investigation and report, including the involvement of the police where necessary.
+- 15.10 Any officer who suspects that any council policy or code of practice has been breached, that any financial records may have been falsified or that resources of the Council have been stolen, must immediately notify the Head of Finance or the Audit and Risk Manager personally, and confirm this in writing. - 15.11 The Audit and Risk Manager, in consultation with the Head of Finance, shall take such steps as considered appropriate by way of investigation and report, including the involvement of the police where necessary.

-16 THE MONITORING OFFICER
+16. THE MONITORING OFFICER

-- 16.1 As indicated in paragraph 2.6 the Deputy Chief Executive is the Council's Monitoring Officer under Section 5 of the Local Government and Housing Act 1989.
-The Monitoring Officer must be consulted by Heads of Service if proposed courses of action could lead to illegal or other inappropriate actions by the Authority. - 16.2 The Monitoring Officer will then advise on the appropriate course of action.
+- 16.1 As indicated in paragraph 2.6 the Deputy Chief Executive is the Council's Monitoring Officer under the Local Government and Housing Act 1989 (S5).
+The Monitoring Officer must be consulted by Heads of Service if proposed courses of action could lead to illegal or other inappropriate actions by the Authority. - 16.2 The Monitoring Officer will then decide the appropriate course of action.

-17 NON-COMPLIANCE WITH THE CODE
+17. NON-COMPLIANCE WITH THE CODE

-- 17.1 The Heads of Service should advise the Head of Finance immediately should they become aware of any non-compliance with this Code of Practice. - 17.2 The Head of Finance on becoming aware of any non-compliance should notify the Monitoring Officer, and the Chief Executive of the circumstances.
+- 17.1 The Heads of Service should advise the Head of Finance immediately, should they become aware of any non-compliance with this Code of Practice or the Code of Procurement Practice. - 17.2 The Head of Finance, on becoming aware of any non-compliance, shall notify the Monitoring Officer, and the Chief Executive of the circumstances.
 The Monitoring Officer, the Chief Executive and the Head of Finance will then decide the action required.